 He was named to the NBA's 25th and 35th anniversary teams and in 1996 he was named one of the 50 greatest players in NBA history.

-Following his playing career, he was the first commissioner of the American Basketball Association and later led the efforts to bring professional basketball back to Minnesota.
+Following his playing career, he was the first commissioner of the American Basketball Association and later led the efforts to bring the NBA back to Minnesota.
+Those efforts were rewarded when the Minnesota Timberwolves joined the NBA in 1989.

 Team: Minneapolis Lakers.